Optimal destabilization of K-unstable Fano varieties via stability thresholds: Introduction

-We call a non-trivial test configuration $(\cX,\Delta_{\tc};\cL)$ of $(X,\Delta)$ satisfying the statement of Theorem \ref{thm:main1} an \emph{optimal destabilization}.
+We call a non-trivial test configuration of $(X,\Delta)$ achieving the infimum in \eqref{eq:main1} an \emph{optimal destabilization}.
 Its central fiber is called an \emph{optimal degeneration} of $(X,\Delta)$.
-It is expected that the assumption in Theorem \ref{thm:main1}.1 on existence of a divisorial valuation computing stability threshold always holds.
+It is expected that the assumption in Theorem \ref{thm:main1} (1) on existence of a divisorial valuation computing stability threshold always holds.

 \begin{conj}[Optimal Destabilization Conjecture] If $(X,\Delta)$ is a log Fano pair that is not uniformly K-stable, then there exists a prime divisor $F$ over $X$ computing the stability threshold $\delta(X,\Delta)$. \end{conj}